flyingwolf1701/HyperTrader/backend/README.md

 Read backend\src\exchange to understand how we connect to to Hyperliquid Read backend\src\main.py and the files under backend\src\strategy to see how we are handling our strategy

-I believe that we are making things way more complicated then they need to be.
-My intention is quite simple

 We place our initial order
 current_unit = 0, trailing_stop = [-4, -3, -2, -1], trailing_buy =[] notice that order furthest from current_unit is index 0
 Price goes up: current_unit = 1, trailing_stop = [-4, -3, -2, -1, 0], trailing_buy =[].
 First we place the new stop loss at unit 0 this is critical, then we cancel the unit at index 0 in the trailing_stop list asynchronously. so that trailing_stop = [-3, -2, -1, 0]